Rockin' Kats: Gameplay

 A password feature is available that helps the player keep track of their progress.

 After the final credits roll, the player is given a chance to play an additional "secret" stage.
 In it, the player character is stripped of all the money and power-ups acquired, is only given three lives (without a chance to get more), and the stage's levels are vastly more challenging than any of those seen previously in the game and require complete mastery of the punching gun's functions.
 In addition, the character's health is not replenished after completing a level, as it is in the other stages.

-Release and reception
+Release

 Rockin' Kats was released in Japan for the Family Computer on April 5, 1991.

+Reception

 Rockin' Kats garnered average reviews from critics.